top of page

 Can my pool service business continue operations?

-Yes, pool service businesses can continue.
-Filling and maintaining pools are allowed for equipment maintenance.
+Yes, pool service businesses can continue operations.
+Filling, draining and refilling existing pools is permitted to maintain equipment operations.
 Encourage clients to use pool covers to reduce evaporation.

 07